yangqi-cs/CREATE/README.md

 - #### create_train.py
 Train models for TE classification.
 Available options:
 ```
--h, --help                  Display this help message and exit.
+-h, --help                  Display this help message and exit
--i, --input_file            Path to the input training sequences file.
+-i, --input_file            Path to the input training sequences file
--o, --output_dir            Directory to save the output files.
+-o, --output_dir            Directory to save the output files
--m, --model_name            Specify the TE model for training.
+-m, --model_name            Specify the TE model for training
--k, --k_mer                 Size of k-mers for feature extraction in CNN model.
+-k, --k_mer                 Size of k-mers for feature extraction in CNN model
--l, --seq_len               Length of the sequences extracted from both ends for RNN model.
+-l, --seq_len               Length of the sequences extracted from both ends for the RNN model
--sr, --save_res             Whether to save predicted probabilities and classification report.
+-sr, --save_res             Whether to save predicted probabilities and classification report
--sm, --save_model           Whether to save the trained model.
+-sm, --save_model           Whether to save the trained model
 ```
 - #### create_test.py
 Test trained models for TE classification.
 Available options:
 ```
--h, --help                  Display this help message and exit.
+-h, --help                  Display this help message and exit
--i, --input_file            Path to the input test sequences file.
+-i, --input_file            Path to the input test sequences file
--d, --model_dir             Directory containing trained models for classification.
+-d, --model_dir             Directory containing trained models for classification
--p, --prob_thr              Probability threshold for classifying a TE into a specific model.
+-p, --prob_thr              Probability threshold for classifying a TE into a specific model
--o, --output_dir            Directory to save the output files (default: current directory).
+-o, --output_dir            Directory to save the output files (default: current directory)
--k, --k_mer                 Size of k-mers for feature extraction in CNN model.
+-k, --k_mer                 Size of k-mers for feature extraction in CNN model
--l, --seq_len               Length of the sequences extracted from both ends for RNN model.
+-l, --seq_len               Length of the sequences extracted from both ends for the RNN model
 ```

 ## Examples
+By default, CREATE is designed to run on <ins>**GPU**</ins> rather than CPU.
+If you want to specify a particular GPU, please modify the ```create_train.py``` or ```create_test.py``` scripts by updating ```os.environ["CUDA_VISIBLE_DEVICES"] = "specific_gpu_index"``` before running the program.
+Replace ```"specific_gpu_index"``` with the target GPU ID (e.g., "0" for the first GPU).

 - #### Training the Model

-To train a model for a specific TE group dataset (the sequence names in the input FASTA file must follow the format: <ins>ID|Class@Sub_class@Order@Superfamily|Species_type</ins>), use the following command:
+To train a model for a specific TE group dataset (the sequence names in the input FASTA file must follow the format: ```ID|Class@Sub_class@Order@Superfamily|Species_type```), use the following command:
 ```
 python create_train.py -i ./demo_data/SINE.fasta -m SINE
 ```